Introduction to ASP.NET RegularExpressionValidator

 Conclusion

-A regular expression is always one of the key features for any kind of web-based application.
-It gives a big utility in terms of security and avoiding some critical vulnerability for some important data handling applications.
-This validator very much useful specifically in ASP.NET application, as it can be very easy to use just using that specific tag.
+A regular expression is always one of the key features of any kind of web-based application.
+It gives a big utility in terms of security and avoiding critical vulnerabilities for important data handling applications.
+This validator is very useful in ASP.NET applications, as using that specific tag can be very easy to use.

 Recommended Articles